jhucsf/spring2020/assign/assign01.md

 The above inequalities could be true if, for example, the sum *a + b* is too large to represent using the data type to which *a* and *b* belong.

 Some applications, such as cryptographic applications, need to represent values which behave like mathematical integers, in which case the machine integer data types can't be used directly.
 Some programming languages, notably languges in the LISP family, have first-class support for arbitrary-precision integers (often referred to as "bignums".)
 For programming languages without such support, having an arbitrary-precision integer data type can be very useful.

+## Bit strings

+Arbitrarily large integer values can be represented as bit strings.
+For example, the decimal value

+> 159114774885074890108

+can be represented by the bit string

+> 10001010000000101001001111001011101101010101001000100110110101111100

+Note that 68 bits are required to represent this particular integer value, and that the highest bit set to 1 is the one representing 2<sup>67</sup>.

+Hexadecimal (base 16) notation is convenient for working with bit strings, because each hex "digit" represents exactly 4 bits of information.
+The value shown above, represented in hexadecimal, is

+> 8A0293CBB55226D7C

 # The `ApInt` data type